Alaska Raceway Park

-Alaska Raceway Park is a motorsports complex conducting races from Mother's Day to Labor Day.
-It is located in Butte, which is near the Knik River, and Knik Glacier at Mile 10.4 of the Old Glenn Highway, about 41.5 miles northeast of Anchorage, Alaska, US.
+Alaska Raceway Park is a motorsports complex with a 1/3 mile oval and a 1/4 dragstrip located in Butte.
+It is near the Knik River, and Knik Glacier at Mile 10.4 of the Old Glenn Highway, about 41.5 miles northeast of Anchorage, Alaska, US.
 Nearby 6,398-foot Pioneer Peak looms over the finish line, providing a scenic racing venue recognized worldwide among race fans.
 The track sits at an elevation of 63 feet above sea level, offering excellent air pressure for racing.
+The venue conducting races from Mother's Day to Labor Day.

 Drag strip

 Northerly aerial view of Alaska Raceway Park in June 2006.
 Remnants of the original oval track can be seen next to the drag strip.

 The 1/4-mile drag strip was opened in 1964 and operated on leased land for the next 30 years by Lee and Fern Nelson, and sons Ron and Larry as Polar Dragway.
 The track has had several names over the years, including Thunder Valley Raceway, Valley Raceway, Big Valley Raceway, and Polar Raceway.
 In November 1994, the racing operation was purchased from Lee Nelson and incorporated as Top End, Inc., held by a group of businesspeople who loved motorsport.
 The group included Jack (Randy) Harris, Louie Kirk, John Childs, Jerry Schreiner, Gregg Gunnarson, and Kristen Kinn, and the name was changed to Alaska Raceway Park.
 Earl Lackey purchased Jerry Schreiner's shares in 1995.
 Top End completed extensive changes: environmental cleanup, installation of an entrance via Sullivan Road, installation of new bleachers and sound system, and re-roofing of all buildings.